ietf-teep/architecture/draft-ietf-teep-architecture.md

 management commands to a device, and device attestation and messages created by the device TEE to respond to TAM messages.

-These messages are signed end-to-end between a TEEP Agent and a TAM, and are typically encrypted such that only the targeted device TEE or TAM is able to decrypt and view the actual content.
+These messages are signed end-to-end between a TEEP Agent and a TAM.
+Confidentiality is provided by encrypting sensitive payloads (such as personalization data and attestation evidence), rather than encrypting the messages themselves.
+Using encrypted payloads is important to ensure that only the targeted device TEE or TAM is able to decrypt and view the actual content.